apetbrz/budget-app-project/readme.md

 ### Notes

 Going for simple enough CRUD functionality, before benchmarking with other languages.
 I will add comments to everything soon.
+May need to restructure to further separate client/server code.